VMaia77/neural-net-lab/README.md

 ## **NeuralNetLab**

-The goal of this project was to design and implement a customizable neural network library from scratch in Python.
-The resulting library offers a user-friendly interface for creating and training neural networks.
-The project is open-source, feel free to contribute.
+The goal of this project was to implement a customizable neural network library from scratch in python for experimentation purposes.

+The resulting library offers a user-friendly interface for creating and training neural networks using python and numpy.

 ## Table of contents